-For an undirected graph, its Perron vector $\pi$ of transition matrix can be computed by $\pi_i = \frac{d_i}{\sum_k d_k}$, so the vector of node degrees $A \cdot e$ is a scalar multiple of $\pi$.
-Besides, since $\pi_i$ is the sum of all incoming probabilities from the neighbors of $v_i$ in a digraph, it hence plays the same role of degree vector in undirected graph that reflects the connectivity between nodes~\cite{gleich2006hierarchical}.
-Based on these properties, \cite{chung2005laplacians} and \cite{zhou2005learning} define the normalized graph Laplacian as a Hermitian matrix by using $\Pi$ to normalize transition matrix instead of using the symmetrized adjacency matrix $A_u$.
-Following the same spirit, we define the augmented normalized Diglacian as:
+In this subsection, we derive a graph convolutional operator based on the combinatorial Laplacian $\mathbf{L}_c$ in \cref{eq:comb_lap}.
+For an I\&A undirected graph, its Perron vector $\pi$ of transition matrix can be computed by $\pi(i) = \frac{d_i}{\sum_k d_k}$, so the vector of node degrees $\mathbf{A} \cdot e$ is a scalar multiple of $\pi$.
+On the other hand, for an I\&A digraph, $\pi(i)=\sum_{v_j \in \mathcal{N}^-_i} \pi(j) \mathbf{P}_{fpr}(j,i)$ is the sum of all incoming probabilities from the neighbors of $v_i$, it hence plays the same role of degree vector in undirected graph that reflects the connectivity between nodes~\cite{gleich2006hierarchical}.
+Based on these properties, \cite{chung2005laplacians} and \cite{zhou2005learning} define the normalized digraph Laplacian as a Hermitian matrix by using $\Pi$ to normalize transition matrix.
+Following the same spirit, we define the normalized DiLaplacian for $\tilde{\mathbf{T}}$ as: